redpesk-core/afb-app-manager/docs/3-permissions.md

 systemd.
 But this not currently used.

-Conversely, permissions linked to cynara can't carry data except in their name.
+Conversely, permissions linked to cynagora can't carry data except in their name.

 Thus to have a simple and cleaner model, it is better to forbid